controlecidadao/samantha_ia/README.md

 * Tokens vocabulary
 * Top-k tokens sorted by logits score with token position in the vocabulary and selected token indication
 * Barplot of the top-k tokens sorted by logits scores
-* Cummulative barplot of the selected unlikely tokens
+* Cumulative barplot of the selected unlikely tokens

 Only works if _Fast Mode_ is unchecked.